-The Taxation of Major Corporates specialism is designed for students specialising in the tax affairs of large corporates from the start of their training.
+The Taxation of Major Corporates specialism, developed by ICAEW and CIOT, is designed for tax professionals specialising in the tax affairs of private businesses from the start of their training.

 A summary of the Taxation of Major Corporates specialism to ACA and CTA

-Students will be eligible to become an ICAEW and CIOT member on successful completion of the ACA modules, Taxation of Major Corporates Paper, two CTA exams, professional development, ethics and professional scepticism and practical work experience (at least three years’ relevant professional experience for CIOT membership).
+Students will be eligible to become an ICAEW and CIOT member on successful completion of the ACA and CTA modules and examinations, alongside the professional development, ethics and relevant professional experience components.

 This programme can be undertaken by current and new ACA students.

-Do not book the Taxation of Major Corporates exam at the same date and time as any other ICAEW exam entries as you will not be able to sit both papers at the same time.
+Do not book the CTA exams on the same date and time as any ICAEW exam entries as you will not be able to sit both papers at the same time.

 Taxation of Major Corporates: Syllabus Outline